A’s waste late lead to Royals, lead over Tampa Bay down to 1

 ONE MORE THAN RICKEY

-Semien’s home run was his 29th while batting first in the order, breaking the A’s record he shared with Hall of Famer Rickey Henderson.
+Semien’s home run was his 29th while batting first in the order, breaking the A’s record he shared with Hall of Famer Rickey Henderson, who watched the game in lower box seats.
+“I thought it was cool that he was here today, too, just sitting right behind home plate,” Semien said.

 ROUGH STARTS